 Procedures for charging the battery of the MAC PC: The MAC PC runs only from its battery.
 The machine may be used with the battery or plugged into a wall outlet.
-The machine must be plugged into an outlet to charge when the battery charge is down to 20 or less.
+The machine must be plugged into an outlet to charge every day after transmitting data to EPICARE.
 It holds and stores about 14 ECGs.
 The amount of charge left is displayed for one-half second when the machine is turned on.

-If the unit is left unplugged, over a period of time it will completely drain and will delete stored ECGs.
+If the unit is left unplugged, it will completely drain and will delete stored ECGs.
 Leave plugged in over weekends and holidays.